oussamatnbensalem/paltech_assignment/readme.md

 ## Part 1: Basic waypoint manager in ROS2

-I didn't find any file or topic that provides information about the origin yaw angle of the robot (which should be provided to the waypoint message) so I assumed it will face the first waypoint and calculated the angle in that case just for the sake of this demonstrartion.
+I didn't find any file or topic that provides information about the origin yaw angle of the robot (which should be provided to the waypoint message) so I assumed it will face the first waypoint and calculated the angle in that case just for the sake of this demonstration.

 ## Part 2: Path Planning
 - Generate M random GPS points (e.g. 500) distributed in an area of 1000 m².
 These points represent weed positions: